kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/gloo_istio_mtls.md

 The Gloo gateway will now have access to Istio client secrets.

-Let's edit the `productpage` upstream and tell Gloo to use the secrets that we just mounted into the Gloo Gateway.
+Let's edit the `productpage` Upstream and tell Gloo to use the secrets that we just mounted into the Gloo Gateway.

-Edit the upstream with this command:
+Edit the Upstream with this command:
 ```bash
 kubectl edit upstream default-productpage-9080 --namespace gloo-system
 ```

-The updated upstream should look like this:
+The updated Upstream should look like this:
 {{< highlight yaml "hl_lines=19-23" >}}
 apiVersion: gloo.solo.io/v1
 kind: Upstream